bommusrinivasu/Log-analysis-project3/README.md

 - VirtualBox

 ### Setup
-1. Install Vagrant And VirtualBox
+1. Install Vagrant And VirtualBox in your PC
 2. Clone this repository

 ### To Run

-Launch Vagrant VM by running `vagrant up`, you can the log in with `vagrant ssh`
+Launch Vagrant VM by running "vagrant up", you can the log in with "vagrant ssh"

-To load the data, use the command `psql -d news -f newsdata.sql` to connect a database and run the necessary SQL statements.
+To load the data, use the command "psql -d news -f newsdata.sql" to connect a database and run the necessary SQL statements.
+The "newsdata.sql" file is provided by the udacity.

 The database includes three tables:
 - Authors table
 - Articles table
 - Log table

-To execute the program, run `"python log.py" `from the command prompt.
+To execute the program, run "python log.py" from the command prompt.